We just reached 30,000 articles on this wiki! 🥳

 PS2-Hospital-Original.png PS2-Hospital-VC.png

-A small red cross on the doctor's suit in a close-up picture is also removed.
+A small red cross on the doctor's suit in a close-up picture (something that does violate their guidelines) was also removed.